 In Laird v.
-Ill.
-Cent.
-Gulf R. Co., 208 Ill.App.3d 51, 566 N.E.2d 944, 153 Ill.Dec.
+Illinois Central Gulf R. Co., 208 Ill.App.3d 51, 566 N.E.2d 944, 153 Ill.Dec.
 94 (5th Dist.1991), a railroad employee who had a long history of back problems was injured after helping to move 200 pound kegs and 150 pound spike pullers.
 In its motion for a directed verdict, the railroad claimed that because the employee failed to obtain an off-duty or light-duty medical excuse, it was his own negligence that was the sole proximate cause of his injuries.
 The appellate court upheld the denial of this motion and held that "the railroad had a duty to assign employees to work for which they are reasonably suited and will breach that duty if it negligently assigns an employee to perform work beyond his capacity."

-In Consol.
-Rail Corp. v.
+In Consolidated Rail Corp. v.
 Gottshall, 512 U.S. 532, 114 S.Ct.
-2396, 129 L.Ed.2d 427 (1994), the Court recognized a claim for negligent infliction of emotional distress under FELA and further held that the zone of danger test applies to determine who may recover for the negligent infliction of emotional distress.
-Instruction and Comment revised November 2018.
+2396, 129 L.Ed.2d 427 (1994), the Court recognized a claim for negligent infliction of emotional distress under FELA and further held that the zone of danger negligent infliction of emotional distress. test applies to determine who may recover for the